 As you create a model, at any point you can update the diagram.
 Updating the diagram periodically can help you to identify and fix potential simulation issues as you develop the model.
 This approach can make it easier to identify the sources of problems by focusing on a set of recent changes.
 Also, the update diagram processing takes less time than performing a simulation, so you can identify issues more efficiently.

-To update the diagram select Simulation > Update Diagram, or press Ctrl+D.
+To update the diagram, from the Modeling tab, click Update Model, or press Ctrl+D.

 This example shows the effects of updating the diagram.